pollsmor/Project_04/README.md

 **Roster/Roles**
 - Kevin Li:
   - Project manager
-  - Update README, makes sure devlog is up to date
+  - Update README, make sure devlog is up to date
   - Update design doc to reflect changes to project midway through
   - Some coding for the D3 part (specifically hovering over a line for more detailed info)
 - Derek Leung
   - D3 work